Divine Mercy University: Accreditation

 DMU is accredited by the State Council of Higher Education for Virginia (SCHEV) and the Southern Association of Colleges and Schools (SACS).
 The school's Doctor of Psychology (Psy.D.) program in clinical psychology is recognized by the Association of State & Provincial Psychology Boards (ASPPB) and designated by the National Register of Health Service Providers in Psychology.
 DMU's doctoral program is also accredited by the American Psychological Association (APA).

-Although the SOC's CMHC is designed with CACREP accreditation in mind, the program is not yet accredited by this body.
+The SOC's CMHC is designed with CACREP accreditation in mind and is CACREP accredited as of October 2023.